National Weather Service: Failed Santorum proposal, 2005

+Second Trump administration

+During the federal mass layoffs in 2025, probationary employees, who were easy to fire, received notices stating that they were "not fit for continued employment because your ability, knowledge and/or skills do not fit the agency’s current needs".
+The companies chosen to assist the National Oceanic and Atmospheric Administration had ties to Trump officials and those who filled leadership positions at NOAA both advocated for and stood to benefit financially from the privatization of weather forecasting.
+The Brookings Institution described the firings as setting the stage for greater privatization and automation of the federal government, and Trump appointees had multiple conflicts of interest and financial ties to companies that would benefit as part of an effort to privatize government functions.

-Accuracy problems
+Accuracy

 Critics such as University of Washington professor Cliff Mass have claimed that NWS forecasts are not as accurate as they could be, and that this has resulted in inaccurate daily weather forecasts and dangerously bad predictions concerning the location and intensity of extreme weather events like blizzards and hurricanes.
-The British Met Office, the European Centre for Medium-Range Weather Forecasts (ECMWF), and the Northwest Regional Modeling Consortium in Seattle have been cited as producing more accurate predictions in certain circumstances.
+In 2016, the British Met Office, the European Centre for Medium-Range Weather Forecasts (ECMWF), and the Northwest Regional Modeling Consortium in Seattle have been cited as producing more accurate predictions in certain circumstances.
 According to critics, causes include: